ArifSohaib/tensorflow-sentiment-analysis-and-data-read/readme.md

 #Introduction
-This tutorial uses the same technique as sentdex from youtube from this video: https://www.youtube.com/watch?v=JeamFbHhmDo with a written tutorial here: https://pythonprogramming.net/data-size-example-tensorflow-deep-learning-tutorial/
+This tutorial uses the same technique as sentdex from youtube from [this video](https://www.youtube.com/watch?v=JeamFbHhmDo) with a written tutorial [here] (https://pythonprogramming.net/data-size-example-tensorflow-deep-learning-tutorial/)

 My version adds tensorflow's built-in reader instead of manual iteration used in the original.